Connect with others who understand.

 Managing Fatigue With Leukemia

-Many factors can trigger cancer-related fatigue, both physical and psychological.
-Managing your fatigue might require a combination of approaches depending on its cause.
+Both physical and psychological factors can trigger cancer-related fatigue.
+Managing your fatigue might require a combination of approaches, depending on the cause.
 Talk openly and honestly with your oncologist or health care team about how to best manage your fatigue and improve your well-being.
 Here are four management tips to consider when having those conversations.

 1. Add Exercise and Physical Therapy

-For people with leukemia, things like doing household chores, taking a walk, and gardening can be exhausting.
+For people with leukemia, activities like doing household chores, taking a walk, and gardening can be exhausting.
 As one member shared, “This is exactly what happens to me.
-The other day I did six loads of laundry, organized cupboards, mopped the floor, etc. Then, for the next two days, I couldn’t do anything.”
+The other day, I did six loads of laundry, organized cupboards, mopped the floor, etc. Then, for the next two days, I couldn’t do anything.”

-However, as another member wrote, “Any type of physical activity will help with the fatigue.
-Take it one day at a time.”
+Exercise might help combat your fatigue.
+“Any type of physical activity will help with the fatigue.
+Take it one day at a time,” one member shared.

-People with extreme fatigue may seek physical therapy to help create a personalized exercise plan.
-Physical therapy is recommended for people with acute myeloid leukemia who are undergoing cancer treatment.
+Consider contacting a physical therapist to help you create a personalized exercise plan.
 Physical therapy can help you strengthen your muscles, ease pain, and manage leukemia symptoms and treatment side effects.
-Note that a doctor should always be consulted before starting a new exercise program.
+Be sure to talk to your doctor before starting a new exercise program.

 2. Eat Nutritious Foods

 Nutrition is critical when you have leukemia and extreme fatigue.
-If malnutrition may be contributing to your fatigue, your doctor may refer you to a licensed dietitian.
-This specialist can consult with your health care team to create a diet plan with the right nutrients, calories, and fluids.
+If malnutrition is contributing to your fatigue, your doctor may refer you to a licensed dietitian.
+A dietitian can consult with your health care team to create a diet plan with the right nutrients, calories, and fluids for your needs.

-MyLeukemiaTeam members have reported trying different diets to help with fatigue, including gluten-free diets and eating foods containing a lot of nutrient-rich greens.
-As with exercise programs, it is important to consult with your health care team before trying any new diet plans or making drastic changes to your diet.
+MyLeukemiaTeam members have reported trying different diets to help with fatigue, including gluten-free diets and eating foods containing nutrient-rich greens.
+As with exercise programs, consult with your health care team before trying any new diet plans or making drastic changes to your diet.

 3. Consider Taking Vitamins, Supplements, and Medications

-MyLeukemiaTeam members frequently discuss the medications and supplements they’re taking.
-One MyLeukemiaTeam member shared their experience trying supplements to help with their fatigue: “My fatigue is getting better (or, should I say, less) these days.
+Many MyLeukemiaTeam members have tried supplements to help with their fatigue.
+“My fatigue is getting better (or, should I say, less) these days.
 I started taking Balance of Nature Fruits and Veggies supplements two months ago.
 I have had CLL for about eight years.
 I don’t know if the Balance of Nature is what is helping, but time will tell.
-Right now, I am just enjoying a bit more awake time.”
+Right now, I’m just enjoying a bit more awake time,” one member shared.

 Some of the vitamins, supplements, and medications MyLeukemiaTeam members have shared that help with fatigue include: